Understanding your Demand Report Results

 • Explore potential markets for expansion.

-You can add as many countries as you want, and you can set up to 10 entities between the full list of entities of your report.
-As you play with those filters, you’ll be identifying the most relevant entities for your markets, or you can identify potential markets to explode.
-When analyzing the entities that are key for your markets, you can also explore which other markets they can influence.
+As you play with those filters, you’ll be identifying the most relevant entities for your markets, or you can identify potential markets to explore.
+When analyzing the entities that are key for your markets, you can also identify which other markets they can influence.

 Search Trends